Atlanta mayor: 2 officers ambushed, 1 wounded; suspect dead

-ATLANTA (AP) — Two police officers responding to reports of gunfire in one of Atlanta's most famous neighborhoods were ambushed Wednesday, leaving one of them shot and wounded and a suspect dead, the city's mayor said.
+ATLANTA (AP) — Two police officers responding to reports of gunfire in one of Atlanta's most famous neighborhoods were ambushed Wednesday, leaving one of them shot and wounded and a suspect dead, authorities said.

-When the officers went into an apartment building in the city's Midtown area to investigate, “they were immediately approached with gunfire," Deputy Atlanta Police Chief Charles Hampton Jr. said.
+When the officers went into an apartment building in the city's Midtown area to investigate, “they were immediately approached with gunfire" when the elevator door opened, Deputy Atlanta Police Chief Charles Hampton Jr. said.

-“As soon as the elevator door opens, they were met with gunfire immediately," Hampton said.

 The officers returned fire, killing one suspect, police said.